david-tejada/rango/readme.md

 These commands scroll the page, that is, the html or body elements, or the scroll container at the center of the page if those elements don't scroll.

-- `upper/downer`: Scroll up/down.
+- <kbd>upper/downer</kbd>: Scroll up/down.
-- `upper/downer <number>`: Scroll up/down a certain amount of pages.
+- <kbd>upper/downer &lt;number&gt;</kbd>: Scroll up/down a certain amount of
+  pages.
-- `upper/downer all`: Scroll all the way to the top/bottom.
+- <kbd>upper/downer all</kbd>: Scroll all the way to the top/bottom.
-- `tiny up/down`: Scroll the page up/down a factor of 0.2.
+- <kbd>tiny up/down</kbd>: Scroll the page up/down a factor of 0.2.
-- `scroll left/right`: Scroll to the left/right.
+- <kbd>scroll left/right</kbd>: Scroll to the left/right.
-- `scroll left/right all`: Scroll all the way to the left/right.
+- <kbd>scroll left/right all</kbd>: Scroll all the way to the left/right.
-- `tiny left/right`: Scroll to the left/right a factor of 0.2.
+- <kbd>tiny left/right</kbd>: Scroll to the left/right a factor of 0.2.

 #### Aside Scrolling

 You can easily scroll the left or right aside with these commands:

-- `upper/downer left/right`: Scroll the left/right aside upwards/downwards.
+- <kbd>upper/downer left/right</kbd>: Scroll the left/right aside
+  upwards/downwards.
-- `upper/downer left/right all`: Scroll the left/right aside to the top/bottom.
+- <kbd>upper/downer left/right all</kbd>: Scroll the left/right aside to the
+  top/bottom.

 #### Scrolling the Container That Includes a Hinted Element